JbrownWFU/pkeys/README.md

 ## 📦 Installation

-Prebuilt releases are available for Mac, Linux and Windows.
+Prebuilt releases are available for Mac, Linux and Windows - see [releases](https://github.com/JbrownWFU/pkeys/releases)

 To build yourself: